Ask the United Nations to Officially Recognize International Long Covid Awareness Day and Month!

 COVID spread swiftly across our globe and is still a threat today.
 It does not discriminate among nations.
 The infection’s symptoms continue for many, wreaking physical, economic, and social costs worldwide.
 This global challenge requires a global response.

-On behalf of the estimated 65 million people suffering from Long Covid, also known as Post-Acute Sequelae of SARS-CoV-2 (PASC), I call on the United Nations to officially recognize the 15th of March as Long Covid Awareness Day and the month of March as Long Covid Awareness Month.
+On behalf of the estimated 400 million people who have suffered (at some point since COVID started spreading in 2019, with the vast majority still suffering today) from Long Covid, also known as Post-Acute Sequelae of SARS-CoV-2 (PASC), I call on the United Nations to officially recognize the 15th of March as International Long Covid Awareness Day and the month of March as International Long Covid Awareness Month.

-I ask that you propose these observances– and that the General Assembly establish both of these observances, beginning March 2024, in a critical effort to share information about Long Covid with the public and to motivate the medical and research communities to take more action in finding a cure and treatments for this profoundly crippling illness.
+I ask that you propose these observances– and that the General Assembly establish both of these observances, beginning March 2025 (as the date was not established by the original request for March 2024), in a critical effort to share information about Long Covid with the public and to motivate the medical and research communities to take more action in finding a cure and treatments for this profoundly crippling illness.

 Long Covid is a disabling sickness with a complex list of over 200 possible symptoms.
 As explained in Public Herald, “This biomedical syndrome affects multiple organ systems, with evidence of autonomic, vascular, and endothelial dysfunction, viral persistence, capillary rarefaction, impaired cardiopulmonary function, pro-inflammatory and hypercoagulable state, reduced oxygen extraction and abnormalities in T-cells and cytokines.”